comsysto/poc-dockerized-database-integration-tests-atlassian-plugin/README_Oracle12c.md

 ### (5) Run atlas-unit-test against Oracle

-Now make sure you have the latest Atlassian SDK installed an run:
+Now make sure you have the latest Atlassian SDK installed an run (with your settings):

 ```